Ml-gur/Machine-Learning-Terminologies/README.md

 		- if the variables are quantitative then the modeling task is refered to as #Regression
 		- while if te target is categorical the modeling is refered to as #classification

+# Modeling Structure

+ # Linear Regression
+- Linear Regression is used to understand the relationship between input/predictors and output/targets numerical variables.
+	- since it is a # Model, the model assumes that there is a linear relationship between a given input variable (x) and a single target variable (y).
+	- the target variable (y) is calculated from the Linear Combination of input variable (x).
+- Types of linear regression

+- Simple Linear Regression - this is a type of regression when there is a single predictor variable (x)
+- Multiple regression - this is when there are multiple predictor variables (x)

+- it is both a statistical and machine learning algorithm
+-